-Introduction to spatiotemporal modeling and simulation of biological systems
+Introduction to spatiotemporal modeling and simulation

 This course teaches modeling techniques for spatially resolved systems.
 You will learn to account for the geometry of a system and for transport in space.
 After repetition of the basics from mathematics and physics, you will model processes such as diffusion and flow, and simulate them in the computer.

 dimensionality analysis, causality diagrams, vector fields, particle methods, governing equations for diffusion and flow, hybrid particle-mesh methods for computer simulations, student project: simulation of a biological system.

 Lecture: Tuesdays, 13:00-14:30 (4.
 DS.), CSBD Seminar Room 1 (Pfotenhauerstr.
 108) / FIRST LECTURE: APR 4, 2017

 Exercises: Tuesdays, 14:50-16:20 (5.
 DS.), CSBD Seminar Room 1 (Pfotenhauerstr.
 108) / FIRST TUTORIAL: APR 11, 2017

 Lecture: Prof. Ivo F. Sbalzarini